Elorm-t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 10 - Triangles: A function that prints a triangle.

-Task 11 - Te problem of distinguishing prime numbers: A program that finds and prints the largest prime factor of a given number.
+Task 11 - The problem of distinguishing prime numbers: A program that finds and prints the largest prime factor of a given number.

+Task 12 - Numbers have life; they're not just symbols on paper: A function that prints an integer.